NVIDIA/NVFlare/docs/programming_guide/experiment_tracking.rst

 In a federated computing setting, the data is distributed across multiple devices or systems, and training is run on each device independently while preserving each client's data privacy.

-Federated ML experiment tracking presents unique challenges:

-    - Authentication and accessibility: with many clients, not every client has access to the experiment tracking server directly and those who do will require an additional authentication process
-    - Networking challenges: high latency, limited bandwidth, and unreliable connectivity can be issues if the every client is trying to connect to ML tracking server
-    - Tracking server load challenges: with many clients sending logging data to the same ML tracking server, depending on the number of the iterations (usually in thousands or tens of thousands) and rate of metrics logs, we could potentially have very high traffic to the ML tracking server
-    - Code re-usability: if we develop the code for Tensorboard, but now like to switch to MLFLow, can we do it without having to rewrite the logging statements?

-Assuming a Federated System consisting of one server and many clients and the server coordinating the ML training of clients, we can interact with ML experiment tracking tools in two different ways:
+Assuming a federated system consisting of one server and many clients and the server coordinating the ML training of clients, we can interact with ML experiment tracking tools in two different ways:

     - Client-side experiment tracking: Each client will directly send the log metrics/parameters to the ML experiment tracking server or local file system